 After numerous hours spent in the library grinding on JAMB recommended textbooks, jottings, past questions, and Post-UTME questions, you’ve made it!

-You’ve aced the UTME, Post-UTME, WAEC and now, yes, you’ve gotten your cherished admission into Medicine and Surgery in Nigeria!
+You’ve aced the UTME, Post-UTME, WAEC.
+Now, you’ve gotten your cherished admission into Medicine and Surgery in Nigeria!

 Oh, now you’re the latest success in town.
 Congratulations.
 You deserve a pat on the back for all the hard work.

 Now that you’ve been admitted into Medicine and Surgery in a Nigerian University, you should have an idea of things to expect in first year and how to succeed.

 Oh, how’s first year of medical school in Nigeria?
 Can I cope with everything?
 What are the things to expect?

 What about school life?
 This is my first time away from home, how do I succeed in my pre-medical year in Medicine?